- Windows 10

 A Windows 10 Enterprise or Windows 10 Education image

-A Windows 10 Enterprise or Windows 10 Education host PC that can be used to provision new USB keys
+A Windows 10 Enterprise, Windows 10 Education or Windows 10 Professional host PC that can be used to provision new USB keys

 No. Windows To Go is supported on USB 3.0 drives that are certified for Windows To Go.